CenterForOpenScience/Employee-Manual/index.md

 Dental Insurance
 ------------------

-COS will cover 100% employee premium costs under Anthem’s Blue View Vision plan and 50% of dependent and spouse premium costs.

-Open enrollment for vision insurance is in November of each year with an effective date of December 1st.

-Dental Insurance (full-time and part-time regular employees).
-COS will cover 100% of  employee premium costs and 50% of spouse and dependent coverage under the Guardian Dental Insurance plan.
+COS will cover 100% of  employee premium costs and 50% of spouse and dependent coverage under the Principal Dental Insurance plan.
 These costs will be deducted from the employee’s paycheck pre-tax on a bi-monthly basis.

 Vanguard 401(k)
 ------------------